Lebanon top politicians agree solution to political tensions, cleric says

 "No-one can threaten us with sectarian tensions or the difficult situation the Lebanese people are in.
 Politicians need to know this," she said.
 "There will be no deals made over the blood of our martyrs."

-(Reporting by Timour Azhari and Maha El Dahan; Writing Timour Azhari; editing by John Stonestreet, Jonathan Oatis and Grant McCool)
+(Reporting by Timour Azhari and Maha El Dahan; Additional reporting by Laila Bassam; Writing by Timour Azhari; editing by John Stonestreet, Jonathan Oatis and Grant McCool)

 ((Maha.Dahan@thomsonreuters.com; + 9712 4082101; Reuters Messaging: maha.dahan.thomsonreuters.com@reuters.net))